tolauwae/phd-thesis/src/remote/remote.typ

 The primitive behind $mono("interruptOn")$ requires a callback of that type.
 Our language interoperability layer abstracts this away and exposes an  $mono("interruptOn")$ that expects a $mono("void") arrow.r mono("void")$ AssemblyScript callback.

-To test the stability of WARDuino, we run the code in figure~@fig:smartlamp on an ESP32-DevKitC V4 board with WARDuino.
+To test the stability of WARDuino, we run the code in figure~@lst.smartlamp on an ESP32-DevKitC V4 board with WARDuino.
 We also create a small web application to control the LED from our phone via MQTT.
 When testing our setup, we encountered no noticeable delay between pressing the physical button, and the LED changing status.
 Furthermore, the delay between pressing the button on the web page, and the LED updating was reasonable and mostly influenced by the Wi-Fi connection.